 “The new stove burns fewer amount of wood and shortens the time to make sugar too,” said Hoy Sareth, a 44-year-old villager.

-- US$10,000 worth of firewood purchase per year is expected to be save when the 284 stove units for the villagers is completed in April 2014
+- US$10,000 worth of firewood purchase per year is expected to be saved when the 284 stove units for the villagers is completed in April 2014

-- The energy efficient cook stove saves woods of between 30 and 40 percent of the traditional cook stoves and save about 30 percent of time
+- The energy efficient cook stove saves woods of between 30 and 40 percent of the traditional cook stoves and saves about 30 percent of time

 Until recently he had been using the traditional clay stove – a round shape with a hole dug into the ground to make fire compartment.
 But because it lacks in design proper ventilation outlet, Hoy Sareth said the stove consumed a lot of firewood, chipping away at his profit margin.